johannschopplich/dachsbau-backend/README.md

 This website is intended as the backend for the Nuxt 3 frontend.
 If the URL is called and no `Authentication` header is sent with the requerst, the user will automatically forwarded to the Kirby Panel.

-👉 See the [dachsbau-frontend](https://github.com/johannschopplich/dachsbau-frontend) repository for the whole frontend code!
+👉 See the [Dachsbau Frontend](https://github.com/johannschopplich/dachsbau-frontend) repository for the whole frontend code!

 ## Prerequisites